Barre3 Review: Is it a Good Workout for Migraine?

 Along with the 10-minute barre3 online workouts, there are various workout times and focuses that I can do at home.
 I plan on doing more at home when I’m feeling too sick to go to the studio.
 The challenge opened my eyes to the recipes and at-home workouts which I know will be helpful on difficult days.

 Migraine is SO difficult to live with and weight issues arise with medication, being sedentary, and craving sugary food.
 They dictate my life and everything in it.
 I try to focus on finding what makes me feel better and dropping the guilt about not being the athlete I used to be and a competitor that has faded.
 Doing the best I can, when I can is how I look at it now.
 I fail at my diet daily.
 I have days I can’t move and that’s ok.
 I’m just trying to better myself and that’s all I can do.

-*I am not sponsored or endorsed by Barre3 yoga in any way.
+*My Barre3 Review is not sponsored or endorsed by Barre3 in any way.